 Changing Landscapes Scheme

-The Changing Landscape Scheme (CLS) is now closed.
-Applications will reopen January 2019.
+The Changing Landscape Scheme (CLS) is now open.

 The CLS offers a generous level of funding to any landowner for the creation of new woodlands and associated habitats.
 It is unique to The National Forest and pays 100% of costs for woodland and habitat creation and its management for 10 years.
 Land entered into the CLS may incorporate other habitats including parkland, meadows, unimproved grassland, orchards, hedgerows and wetlands.

 The CLS requires competitive bids from landowners, with the elements of the schemes drawn from a standard and publicised costs menu.
 For each item there is a prescribed maximum price which will be paid.
 A CLS application will be judged according to design and content and upon the overall contribution which it will make to National Forest objectives, (as described in the latest strategy 2014-2024).